m0nstermind/yajsync/README.md

 - Set daemon connection timeout in seconds (--contimeout=SECONDS)

+- copy files whole, without delta-xfer algorithm ( -W, --whole-file )

+Extension options ( not compatible with rsync ):

+- force a fixed checksum block-size ( -B BYTES, --block-size=BYTES ).
+Useful when syncing hugetlbfs filesystems, which restrict writes to exact page size.

+- choose hash to use for checksum md5 ( compatible with rsync, but slow ) or xxhash.
+Use xxhash to sync with speeds > 100MBps. ( -c, checksum-choice=md5,xxhash )

+- efficient sparse files sync ( not transferring zero blocks over the wire ), ( -S, --sparse )

 Simulated options:

 - Preserve character device files and block device files (--devices)